scottpetrovic/krita-org-hugo/README.md

 # TODO items
-1. Start filling out homepage with relevant information and translations
-2. Start filling out features page with relevant information and translations
-3. Start filling out download page with relevant information and translations

-4. Think about design updates a bit
----- query some artists on Krita artist about using their artwork
+0. Make sure language codes mirror docs.krita.org.
+This makes it easier to bounce to the docs site while retaining the same language

-5. Whenever the project gets a bit farther, get a plan on moving images/assets to an external location/server to reduce GIT repo size
+1. Whenever the project gets a bit farther, get a plan on moving images/assets to an external location/server to reduce GIT repo size
---- Ben (KDE sys admin) says we can put heavier files all on cdn.kde.org.
+- Ben (KDE sys admin) says we can put heavier files all on cdn.kde.org.
 It has heavy caching, so be aware of that
---- if we have custom videos (not on YouTube), we can put those on cdn.kde.org too
+- if we have custom videos (not on YouTube), we can put those on cdn.kde.org too

+2. Since this is a static site, it has no logic with when to display a 404 page.
+That will have to be configured on the server whenever we start testing it out
+- For testing locally, you should be able to go to your /404.html (mine is http://localhost:1313/404.html)

 # Questions before we go live
 1. Not sure how we are going to get Mollie payments to the fund site if we shut down the WordPress site